 Herpes simplex type 1 remains dormant until it is activated by stress, a weakened immune system, surgery, fever or other triggers.
 When this occurs, an outbreak of cold sores appears, lasting an average of seven to 10 days.

-Laser Treatment for Cold Sores and Herpetic Ulcers
+15 Minute Laser Treatment for Cold Sores

 At Atlanta Smiles & Wellness, Drs.
 Giesler and Kovitch can treat mouth sores and ulcers using a soft tissue laser.
 During treatment, patients wear protective eye wear while the dentist uses the handheld laser device.
 Laser energy painlessly penetrates through the skin to reach the virus that causes the lesion to form.
 It destroys the virus and seals off the nerve endings to prevent the virus from spreading any further.
 Treatment usually takes no more than 15 minutes to complete.